Introduction to Satellite Internet and Its Legal Challenges in Iran

 A Detailed Breakdown of Penalties for Using Starlink in Iran

-The Iranian Parliament targeted the use of unlicensed satellite internet equipment by adding articles to the “Bill to Counter the Hostile Actions of the Zionist Regime Against Peace and Security.”
+The Iranian Parliament added articles targeting unlicensed satellite internet in the “Bill to Counter Hostile Zionist Actions.”
 According to Article 5 of this bill, the penalties are as follows:

 It is noteworthy that these cases will be handled out of turn in special branches of the Revolutionary Court, indicating the government’s serious commitment to combating this phenomenon.